 Then, go to the upper settings menu and click on the ‘Center text’ icon.

 Now position the cursor on top of the grey circle.
 When you see a dotted, wavy line crossing the cursor, click once to create a type layer along the shape’s path.

+With your text added, open the character panel by going up to Window > Character.
 In the character panel, set the baseline to 34, the font size to 55, and the tracking to 5.
 Thus, there will be enough space between the text and the baseline.
 Additionally, the characters won’t be too close together.
 Finally, change the text color to white (#ffffff).

 Next, grab the path selection tool (A), then position your cursor in the middle of the text until you see a double-arrow icon.